 A Brummie comic whose observational wit and hit novelty song launched a decades-long career as a beloved British television fixture.

-Jasper Carrott, born Robert Davis, emerged from the Birmingham comedy scene with a sharp, everyman style that resonated across Britain.
-His breakthrough came unexpectedly via a novelty record, 'Funky Moped,' which blended his comic monologue with a catchy tune.
-But it was his stand-up, captured in the seminal 1978 TV special 'An Audience with Jasper Carrott,' that cemented his status.
-Dressed in a trademark red jumper, he delivered hilarious, finely observed rants about the absurdities of daily life, from DIY disasters to the perils of driving.
-This success fueled a prolific television career.
-He created and starred in the hit police spoof 'The Detectives' with Robert Powell and hosted the long-running clip show 'Carrott's Commercial Breakdown,' which celebrated the unintentional humor of television ads.
-More than just a comedian, Carrott became a versatile and trusted presence on British screens for over three decades.
+Jasper Carrott, born Robert Davis, emerged from the Birmingham comedy scene.
+His breakthrough came via the novelty record 'Funky Moped,' blending comic monologue with a catchy tune.
+His stand-up, captured in the 1978 TV special 'An Audience with Jasper Carrott,' showed him in a red jumper delivering rants about daily absurdities.
+He created and starred in the police spoof 'The Detectives' with Robert Powell and hosted the clip show 'Carrott's Commercial Breakdown,' celebrating unintentional humor in television ads.
+He became a versatile presence on British screens for over three decades.

 1928–1945